lpapailiou/fac/README.md

 - Function definitions must be 'top level' components (e.g. it is not possible to nest them in a while loop).
 - ll 'top level' statements and function definitions will finally be added to the program statements list.

+Sample code:

+    x;                                  // parser fails, as this is not a statement number x = 1                        // parser fails, as semicolon is missing if (true) {
+        def number x() {                // parser fails, as function definitions may not be nested return 0;
+        }
+    }

 #### Program
 - The program is a container for the 'top level' list of program statements.
 - If the parser finishes without error, the program will be the root of the generated parse tree.